 Questions about ongoing research and data under development can be directed to hello [at] credibilitycoalition [dot] org.

-- Amy Zhang, Aditya Ranganathan, Sarah Emlen Metz, Scott Appling, Connie Moon Sehat, Norman Gilmore, Nick B. Adams, Emmanuel Vincent, Jennifer 8.
-Lee, Martin Robbins, Ed Bice, Sandro Hawke, David Karger, and An Xiao Mina.
+Amy Zhang, Aditya Ranganathan, Sarah Emlen Metz, Scott Appling, Connie Moon Sehat, Norman Gilmore, Nick B. Adams, Emmanuel Vincent, Jennifer 8.
+Lee, Martin Robbins, Ed Bice, Sandro Hawke, and David Karger.
 A Structured Response to Misinformation: Defining and Annotating Credibility Indicators in News Articles.
 The Web Conference, April 2018.

 The proliferation of misinformation in online news and its amplification by platforms are a growing concern, leading to numerous efforts to improve the detection of and response to misinformation.
 Given the variety of approaches, collective agreement on the indicators that signify credible content could allow for greater collaboration and data-sharing across initiatives.
 In this paper, we present an initial set of indicators for article credibility defined by a diverse coalition of experts.
 These indicators originate from both within an article’s text as well as from external sources or article metadata.
 As a proof-of-concept, we present a dataset of 40 articles of varying credibility annotated with our indicators by 6 trained annotators using specialized platforms.
 We discuss future steps including expanding annotation, broadening the set of indicators, and considering their use by platforms and the public, towards the development of interoperable standards for content credibility.